Guide to PwC's Assessment Process and Graduate Schemes

 These game-based assessments are provided by Arctic Shores.
 Some of the games are available for download for you to practise.

 You will also be required to take a numerical reasoning test.
 This will be an 18 minute test consisting of 18 numerical questions.
 You will be presented with tables, graphs and maybe asked to undertake currency changes.
-It will be similar to generic numerical reasoning tests, so pracising standard numerical reasoning tests will prepare you very well.
-Try your hand at our free practice numerical test to see how you do.
+PwC have recently started using SHL Verify Interactive Tests in their application process.
+These tests are a modern, fun and interactive way to test candidates.
+The skills tests will still be the same as previous numerical tests, but the format will be different.
+Try your hand at our free practice numerical test to evaluate your current numerical ability.

 I was worried about the numerical assessment as I don't feel very confident with maths, especially under pressure.
 I took some time between the game-based assessment to practise all the numerical tests on [Assessmentday], practising every question.
 It was defintely very helpful and felt like I was ready.PwC Risk Assurance Applicant

-You may also have to take a verbal reasoning test or a logical reasoning test.
-We have information on both of these test types on our site if your application requires you to take such tests.
+You may also have to take a verbal reasoning test or a logical/deductive reasoning test.
+These will also be adminsitered by SHL, and will be from their Verify Interactive Series.
 If you wish to practise all of these tests (and others), you can find them in our bundle pack.